Ebay founder Omidyar commits $50 million to combating global slavery

-LONDON Ebay founder Pierre Omidyar and his wife are to donate an extra $50 million to tackling slavery worldwide, the chief executive of their US-based foundation Humanity United said on Wednesday.
+LONDON Ebay founder Pierre Omidyar and his wife are to donate $50 million (32 million pounds) to tackling slavery worldwide, the chief executive of their US-based foundation Humanity United said on Wednesday.

 Almost 36 million people are living as slaves across the globe, according to estimates published by Australian-based human rights group The Walk Free Foundation on Monday, with more than 14 million of those in India.